 - Dental Health: Hard kibble provides some mechanical scraping action on the teeth (though not enough to replace brushing).
 If you switch to an entirely soft diet, you must be diligent about brushing your dog's teeth or providing dental chews to prevent plaque buildup.

 - Caloric Intake: If you are adding extras like bone broth, wet food, or yogurt, remember that these contain calories.
-Adjust your dog's overall portion size to prevent unwanted weight gain.
+Adjust your dog's overall portion size using our pet calorie calculator to prevent unwanted weight gain.

-Softening your dog's dry food is a simple, effective way to improve their hydration, ease dental pain, and make mealtime exciting again.
-Whether you choose warm water, savory bone broth, or probiotic-rich yogurt, these small additions can significantly enhance your senior or picky dog's quality of life.
+Softening your dog's dry food is a simple, effective way to improve hydration, ease dental pain, and make mealtime exciting again.
+Whether you choose warm water, savory bone broth, or probiotic-rich yogurt, measure total calories with our calculator so these small additions enhance quality of life without packing on weight.